I.) Untitled Entry No. I

 Relax, deep breaths.
 You are not alone.
 You’ll soon have too much time on your hands in some place that sheriff’s funny and think back through the decades upon those sleepless, restless nights which you long for so dearly.

 Update: 05/23/’17 – 5am central Standard time

 CLEAR YOUR MIND.

 That’s quite some saying, don’t you?
 It sure makes me think.
 About many things.
 About being honest; and I have to be honest… ’cause I’m the only one here, to be honest with.
 I’m pretty sure that dishonesty in such a case could only mean temporary insanity.
 No, I’ll be honest.
-That little ditty, and I’m not sure who it’s by, but it makes me think… nice as it sounds, that the person who wrote what’s in that dark blue box never had INSOMNIA.
+That little ditty, and I’m not sure who it’s by, but it makes me think… nice as it sounds, that the person who wrote what’s in the lovely dark blue box probably never had INSOMNIA.